Seeing as the sun is out, it seems like the perfect time to compile my 20 of the best retro garden chairs. But don’t hang about as many will sell out.

 19. Retro hanging egg chair at Aldi

-Of course, if it was still available I would have featured the 1960s Garden Egg Chair by Peter Ghyczy in this round-up of the best retro garden chairs.
+Of course, if it were still available, I would have featured the 1960s Garden Egg Chair by Peter Ghyczy in this round-up of the best retro garden chairs.
 But it’s only available as ‘vintage’ these days.
 If you want to know more about that, I featured one on eBay some time back.